ihodes/skr.io/docs/api.md

 # Skr.io: Text In, Text Out

 Skr.io is a web API for text.
-With it, you can store text, and retrieve them at unique URLs.
+With it, you can store texts, and retrieve them at a unique URLs.
 Text may be published (accessible without an API token), as well as changed, and transformed.
 Skr.io intelligently stores text based on the content-type it is POSTed with, and can display it, depending on the format, in a variety of ways.

 ## Authentication and URL